 When the person is not convicted of battery domestic violence:

 - If the person gets arrested for BDV but the prosecutor decides not to bring charges, then the person may commence the record seal process after one (1) year has passed from the date of arrest.
 (This is because the D.A. has a year to change its mind about whether to bring criminal charges.)

 - If the person gets charged with BDV but the prosecutor later drops the case, then the person may commence the record seal process immediately.

 When the person gets convicted of battery domestic violence:

-- If the defendant is convicted of misdemeanor domestic violence, he/she has to wait seven (7) years after the case is closed to begin the record seal process.
+- If the defendant is convicted of misdemeanor or gross misdemeanor domestic violence, he/she has to wait seven (7) years after the case is closed to begin the record seal process.

 - If the defendant is convicted of category C felony domestic violence, he/she has to wait ten (10) years after the case is closed to begin the record seal process.

-- If the defendant is convicted of category B felony domestic violence, he/she has to wait ten (10) years after the case is closed to begin the record seal process.
+- If the defendant is convicted of category B felony domestic violence, he/she has to wait ten (10) years after the case is closed to begin the record seal process.3

 Can anybody get his/her domestic violence records sealed in Nevada?

 Most people can.
 Although prosecutors and judges can always deny a record seal, that is very rare, and there are ways to appeal.
 And some people with extensive criminal records may not be eligible for a record seal until extra time has passed.
 It depends on the person's individual criminal history.

 How does a person get a BDV record sealed in Nevada?

 It is a long and convoluted process with many steps.
 It also depends on where in Nevada the person was arrested and which court handled the case.
 That is why it is recommended that people retain experienced counsel to do it for them.
 In general, the record seal process requires the following4:

 - First, the person has to get a printout of his/her police record (called a "SCOPE").
 The record must come from the police agency which arrested the person.
 This costs a fee.